This post may contain affiliate links. If you purchase through these links I may receive a commission at no additional cost to you! Learn more.

-Being a new mom there is so much to learn.
-Some times i have the feeling i’m just one step ahead of my baby studying up on what i can expect next and what to do now.
-Once you figured something out, baby is already moving on to a new phase.
+There is so much to learn as a new mom.
+You know that feeling that you’re just one step ahead of your baby, figuring out what to expect next, and what to do now.
+And once you figured one thing out, the baby is already moving on to a new phase.

-This little promotional vintage book from the 1960’s is chock-full of tips for new mothers.
+Originally titled 202 Priceless Pointers for new Mothers.
+This little promotional vintage booklet from the 1960’s is chock-full of tips for new mothers.

-I have picked out a few of the new mother tips, some of which i think might come in handy in the future, and some that just made me giggle.
+I have picked out a few pieces of advice for the mom to be, some of which are still very usable in current times, and some that just made me laugh.

 10 Tips for new Mothers

 1. If your toddler screams about being taken from the tub after his bath, simply pull the plug and let him continue to splash until the water is gone.
 When he sees the fun is over, he’ll leave willingly to be dried.

 – My baby loves bath time and would stay in as long as we let him.
 But so far he also doesn’t mind it when we take him out.
 He knows he will go into his warm room to get a baby massage rub down and into his warm pj’s followed by some reading and cuddle time.

 Maybe in the future i will need a tip like this.
 Mental note.
 Don’t forget bath tub plug tip.

 2. Next time after you polish your baby’s shoes, spray them with hair spray to prevent the polish from coming off on everything.

 – Uh?
 Was i supposed to polish my baby’s shoes?
 I don’t think his cute crib shoes will take to polish too well.
 Current day and age, no more polishing baby shoes.